fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 :::tip

-Being a demo CashBox, these steps are best performed in the [Sandbox](sandbox.md) as this ensures your account is not going to be billed for this test setup.
+These steps are best performed in the [Sandbox](sandbox.md) as this ensures your account is not going to be billed for this test setup.

-Please make sure you are using your Sandbox account in this case.
-If you don't have one yet, please contact your *PosCreator* for invitation details or [register](registration.md) a new dedicated PosDealer Sandbox account yourself.
+Please make sure you are using your Sandbox account.
+If you don't have one yet, please contact your *PosCreator* for invitation details or [register](registration.md) a new PosDealer Sandbox account yourself.

 :::